mattmok/tomcat/res/maven/README.txt

     mvn.properties and override as necessary.

 To publish a snapshot do the following:
-1 - ant -f mvn-pub.xml deploy-snapshot
+1 - ant -f res/maven/mvn-pub.xml deploy-snapshot
     This populates
     https://repository.apache.org/content/repositories/snapshots/org/apache/tomcat/

 To release do the following:
-1 - ant -f mvn-pub.xml deploy-release
+1 - ant -f res/maven/mvn-pub.xml deploy-release
     that step creates a staging area in https://repository.apache.org/index.html#stagingRepositories 2 - check the upload and then close the repository